 I have a hunch that if robot computers had their way, we Irish and everybody else would be identified with numbers, like prisoners, or even worse with a quick scanning of our bar codes.

 So Irish or not, dear reader, we urge you to join in the effort to keep the apostrophe in Irish names.
 Support companies and services that accept correctly spelt names in the name field.
 Write to your bank, retail store, airline, and any other wayward entities and urge them to observe the proper spelling of Irish names.
 Best option: Send a public tweet to the offending company.
 Alternatively, you can use this sample complaint letter as a starting point for your protest.
-And, if you like, proudly wear our t-shirt that calls for keeping the Irish apostrophe around for another 500 years.
+And proudly wear our t-shirt that calls for keeping the Irish apostrophe around for another 500 years.
 Think of it as the “keep” in Keep the Faith.”
 That covers many meanings: maintain, preserve, sustain, observe, support, respect, guard, and cherish.
 It will benefit all of us.

 For an expert's take on this topic, we chatted with Ashish Lakhiani Computer Scientist - Software and Business Enthusiast with over 10 years of industry experience.Is it technically possible for software applications to accept an apostrophe in the name input field?

 Yes, it's possible.
 Information Technology specialists can develop code level checks, by writing a few more lines of code, to allow the usage of this character in name field data entry points of user interfaces (mobile, web, etc.).